MarkKozel/CompOrgEText/README.md

 Additionally, this project will be structures to make integration into other college Computer Science programs simpler and flexible

+## Contributors

+Initial editors and student contributors are located in the [About this Resource > Contributors page](./docs/About/Contributors.md)

 **Proposal**
 ## CS 131 Course Info:
 Basics of computer Number Systems, Logic Operations, Computer Electronics from transistors to CPUs